artificialsolutions/tie-api-example-ios/README.md

 ## Project elements Documentation
 ### TIE SDK connectivity.
-This project follows TIE SDK connectivity guidelines which are fully detailed in[tie-api-example-ios](https://github.com/artificialsolutions/tie-api-example-ios) example.
+This project follows TIE SDK connectivity guidelines which are fully detailed in [tie-api-example-ios](https://github.com/artificialsolutions/tie-api-example-ios) example.
 This dependency in the **Podfile** file enables the app to use the TIE SDK and communicate with Teneo Engine.

 The ```viewDidLoad``` method of the app initializes, among other things, the ```TieApiService``` and UI elements.